lml/commontator/README.md

 ## Browser Support

 No incompatibilities are currently known with any of the major browsers.
-Currently commontator requires javascript enabled to function properly.
+Commontator requires javascript enabled to function properly.

 ## Customization